 Your partner will feel incompetent if you start using a sex toy

 Do you think that bringing in a sex toy will hurt your partner’s feelings?
 A sex toy can give you an orgasm, but it can’t tell you how much they love you or get you a drink of water afterwards.
 An object is not a substitute for a real person.
 If your lover has this fear, be sensitive and stroke his or her ego a little bit.
 As with most relationship issues, good communication is key.

 In fact, sex toys can have very positive effects on your sexual health.

-For example, all women can benefit from kegel exercisers, like the Aneros Evi Kegel Exerciser or kegel balls, such as LELO Luna Beads, to tone the pelvic floor muscles; if you suffer from painful sex, vibrators can stimulate blood flow; many doctors and therapists recommend female sex toys to women who have trouble reaching orgasm; prostate massagers, such as the Fun Factory Duke Prostate Massager, reduce the risk of prostate cancer, erectile dysfunction and frequent nighttime urination.
+For example, all women can benefit from kegel exercisers, like the Elvie Kegel Exerciser or Kegel balls, such as LELO Luna Beads, to tone the pelvic floor muscles; if you suffer from painful sex, vibrators can stimulate blood flow; many doctors and therapists recommend sex toys and vibrators to women who have trouble reaching orgasm; prostate massagers, such as the Fun Factory Duke Prostate Massager, reduce the risk of prostate cancer, erectile dysfunction and frequent nighttime urination.

 And finally, orgasms help you live longer, block pain and, some say, look younger.
 What more could you ask for?

 If you use sex toys too much, you won’t have an orgasm with your partner